Ryan McDonagh: New York Rangers (2010–2018)

 On July 8, 2013, McDonagh signed a new six-year, $28.2 million contract with New York.
 He led all Rangers defensemen with 43 points in the 2013–14 season as the Rangers finished fifth in the Eastern Conference.
-The team defeated the Philadelphia Flyers, Pittsburgh Penguins and Montreal Canadiens en route to the 2014 Stanley Cup Finals against the Los Angeles Kings, where the Rangers lost the series 4–1.
+The team defeated the Philadelphia Flyers, Pittsburgh Penguins and Montreal Canadiens en route to the 2014 Stanley Cup Final against the Los Angeles Kings, where the Rangers lost the series 4–1.
 During the playoffs, McDonagh was tied for the lead amongst defensemen in assists (13) and ranked second in points (17).
 For his season's efforts, McDonagh was named Rangers' MVP and the recipient of the Players' Player Award, given to the Ranger "who best exemplifies what it means to be a team player".
 He became just the second Rangers defenseman to hold both awards after Brian Leetch did so in the 2002–03 season.

 On October 6, 2014, McDonagh was named the 27th captain in Rangers history, filling the vacancy left by Ryan Callahan the previous season, and the first defenseman since Brian Leetch in 1997 to be named captain.
 Martin St. Louis, Marc Staal, Dan Girardi and Derek Stepan were named his alternates.
 McDonagh became the fourth-youngest Ranger captain and 11th defenseman to hold the honor.
-In his first season as captain, he led his team to the Presidents' Trophy and were ultimately eliminated in the Eastern Conference Finals by the Tampa Bay Lightning in seven games.
+In his first season as captain, he led his team to the Presidents' Trophy, but they were ultimately eliminated in the Eastern Conference Final by the Tampa Bay Lightning in seven games.
 On May 30, 2015, it was revealed that McDonagh had played the final three games of the series with a broken foot.